strohi/ansible-quickref/README.rst

 ============================   =========================================================================================
 Parameter                      Description
 ============================   =========================================================================================
-ansible_ssh_host               hostname to connect to for a given host ansible_ssh_port               ssh port to connect to for a given host ansible_ssh_user               ssh user to connect as for a given host ansible_ssh_pass               ssh password to connect as for a given host ansible_ssh_private_key_file   ssh private key file to connect as for a given host ansible_connection             connection type to use for a given host (e.g. ``local``) ansible_python_interpreter     python interpreter to use ansible\_\*\_interpreter       interpreter to use
+ansible_host                   hostname to connect to for a given host ansible_port               ssh port to connect to for a given host ansible_user               ssh user to connect as for a given host ansible_pass               ssh password to connect as for a given host ansible_private_key_file   ssh private key file to connect as for a given host ansible_connection             connection type to use for a given host (e.g. ``local``) ansible_python_interpreter     python interpreter to use ansible\_\*\_interpreter       interpreter to use